Matzevah OCR — in development

-The stone still speaks — in Hebrew, and we translate it.
+The stone still speaks — in Hebrew, and we’re building the tool to translate it.

 A matzevah carries names, dates, and a lineage — but it’s written in Hebrew, in calendar years you can’t Google, and in acronyms even fluent readers pause over.
-We read the stone, decode the abbreviations, and turn it into a cited line in your family story.
+Matzevah OCR is in development: the plan is to read the stone, decode the abbreviations, and turn it into a cited line in your family story.
+The preview below is illustrative.

 From photo to family fact